SII-inpac-Chuangqi/darkshine-simulation/README.md

 **Batch Mode**: ```DSimu [ -y default.yaml]```

-- (**IMPORTANT**)The config file after '-y' is the yaml file, which will control the whole configuration of the program.
+- **IMPORTANT** The config file after '-y' is the yaml file, controlling the whole configuration of the program.
   The default yaml file is in ```DP_simu/scripts/```, or it will also be installed to the ```CMAKE_ISNTALL_PREFIX``` path.
 - The config file after '-m' is the normal configuration, e.g. particle gun, beam on number.